sophierain/contract2game/README.md

   5. move to next caller dep. constraint

-#### Case Consistency Transformations
+### Case Consistency Transformations

-3. It may be that the case splitting in 2. produces overlapping cases (e.g. call f with a == A, call f with a /= A, call f with a == B, call f with a /= B).
+It may be that the case splitting produces overlapping cases (e.g. call f with a == A, call f with a /= A, call f with a == B, call f with a /= B).
 For each pair of constraints We consider the following cases:
      1. no overlap. the conjunction of the cases is unsat (e.g. a == A, a == B)
      2. overlap. we ask the smt solver if the second constraint is implied by the first.
        1. they do: (e.g. a == B, a /= A):